 Lent has arrived and it’s always a challenge to figure out meals that the carnivore, AKA “man of the house”, will approve.
 I like fresh seafood…he likes salmon loaf and tuna casserole.
 As a compromise, I often pick up some Trader Joe’s ready made pizza dough and create a pizza Margherita.
 But I knew I could make an even better crust from scratch.
-My plan was to whip up this dough on Thursday and give it an overnight rise in the fridge…well, life got in the way and I didn’t get started on the dough till Friday.
+My plan was to whip up this classic pizza dough on Thursday and give it an overnight rise in the fridge…well, life got in the way and I didn’t get started on the dough till Friday.
 The slow cool rise allows for extra flavor development, but the dough was quite lovely with a more traditional one hour doubling in a warm spot.
 I topped our dough with sliced Roma tomatoes which I had drained on paper toweling, sliced fresh mozzarella, a chiffonade of basil plus a drizzle of extra virgin olive oil and a sprinkling of kosher salt and black pepper.

 I stretched the dough by placing on on the back of my hands and allowed gravity do it’s thing with a little help from my thumbs and knuckles to rotate.
 I placed the stretched dough on my pizza peel which was topped with a sheet of parchment.
 A little poking and prodding with my fingers finished the shaping, then I added my toppings.
 The oven and pizza stone were preheated to 550º (the stone needs some extra time to heat thoroughly) and slid the pizza and parchment onto the hot stone.
 Baked till the crust was browned and the cheese was bubbly resulted in a simple, yummy meatless meal.